-If the tube is partially or completely plugged, the pressure differential across the tank orifice is increased, thereby expanding powder flow.
+If the tube is partially or completely plugged, the pressure differential across the tank orifice is greater, thereby increasing powder flow.
 The bypass orifice, MB1021, is available for this purpose.
-Powder flow will be increased 10-25% when the orifice is screwed into the top of they bypass tube.
+Powder flow will be increased 10-25% when the orifice is screwed into the top of the bypass tube.